Anomalous mapping between pionfull and pionless EFT's: Introduction

-Theoretically, it is easy to handle the pionless theory defined in much lower momentum region of nucleon scattering with pions integrated out and expanded into the contact interactions.
-Previously, this pionless theory has been studied without direct reference to the pionfull one as its adjacent 'underlying' theory.
-(In fact, the renormalization of this theory could be readily settled using a 'perturbative' scheme based on modified power counting rules\cite{KSW}.
-Moreover, this pionless theory is also tractable entirely within nonperturbative regime thanks to the trick introduced by the Maryland group\cite{PBC} with general parametrization of divergences\cite{PRC71,epl85,epl94,5537,JPA42}.)
-Since it is an 'effective' theory of the pionfull one, it is natural to inquire what could be seen from studying the detailed mapping between the pionfull and pionless theories.
-Through such efforts, it is desirable to trace or be informed of the intricacy of the pion-mediated interactions and amplitudes somehow, at least some useful clues might be found from this perspective for the intricate contents and a satisfactory or efficient organization of the EFT for nuclear forces.
-Therefore, we start from this report on to study the issue through computing and analyzing the mapping or matching between pionfull and pionless theories for nuclear forces.
-We should remind that we are not attempting here at any new organization or power counting of the pionfull theory for nuclear forces, but looking at the intriguing issue from an alternative perspective that might be helpful for a satisfactory solution.
-Thus we will mainly work with conventional chiral effective theory in both relativistic and non-relativistic formulations\cite{EM_RP503} to see how the pionless contact interactions arise from the pion exchange diagrams.
-One might have anticipated that only the $2N$-irreducible diagrams be dominating such mapping into pionless EFT.
-As will be seen shortly, such anticipation turns out not to be true due to IR enhancement from the loop integrals appearing in the iterated diagrams or convolutions.
-As a matter of fact, the scales involved in low-energy $NN$ scattering are only modestly separated, any enhancement due to convolution or loop integration may somehow twist the scale hierarchy that is required for a lucid EFT description.
-Thus, it is worthwhile to take closer looks at how such enhancement mechanisms affect the structures of the pionfull theory.
+Theoretically, it is easy to handle the pionless theory where pions are integrated out and expanded into the contact interactions.
+Previously, it has been studied without direct reference to the pionfull one as its adjacent 'underlying' theory.
+(The renormalization of this theory could be readily settled using a 'perturbative' scheme based on modified power counting rules\cite{KSW1,KSW2}.
+It is also tractable within nonperturbative regime thanks to the trick of Ref.\cite{PBC} with a general parametrization of divergences\cite{PRC71,epl85,epl94,5537,JPA42}.)
+Then, it is natural to inquire about the detailed mapping between the pionfull and pionless theories.
+Through such studies, we may be able to trace the intricacy of the pionfull theory for nuclear forces.
+Therefore, from this report on, we will compute and analyze the mapping or matching between pionfull and pionless theories for nuclear forces.
+The relativistic and non-relativistic formulations of the standard chiral effective theory\cite{EM_RP503} will be employed in an interactive manner, which could help to fully reveal the intricate structures of the pionfull theory, especially to sort out the subtle issues involving loop integrations.
+Complementary to the nonperturbative approaches\cite{EGKM,low-k V,Naka}, our analysis will be performed at the level of diagrams.